Full vs queen mattresses: Which size is best for your sleep?

 Full vs queen mattresses: Dimensions

-If you are short on bedroom space, a full or queen size mattress is a good solution depending on your height, body type and whether you sleep alone or share a bed with another person or a pet.
-While co-sleepers can squeeze onto a full size, unless they have very small bodies, this is a less than ideal sleeping arrangement.
+If you are short on bedroom space, a full or queen-size mattress is a good solution, depending on your height, body type, and whether you sleep alone or share a bed with another person or a pet.
+While co-sleepers can squeeze onto a full size, unless they have very small bodies, this is a less-than-ideal sleeping arrangement.

-Most of the best mattress in a box options have a full range of sizes including full and queen, and as nearly all of them offer trial periods, you’ll have time to test it out at home to make sure you have picked the right size for you.
+Most of the best mattress in a box options have a range of sizes, including full and queen, and as nearly all of them offer trial periods, you’ll have time to test it out at home to make sure you have picked the right size for you.
 Most trials last for around 100 nights, which is much longer than the expert-recommended three weeks (how long it takes for your body to get used to a new bed).

 Full vs queen mattresses: Pros and cons